Sandra Farmer-Patrick: Track and field career

 At first, Farmer was forced to run in a dress for religious reasons.
 She continued to run in short skirts and tutus as part of her more flamboyant professional career, whenever she had the choice of uniform.
 Her stylish, flashy attire was perhaps as notorious as FloJo at the time.

-Farmer set an American Junior record of 58.90 in the 400 hurdles at age 14, which ranked her number five amongst all Americans.
+Farmer set an American Junior record of 58.90 in the 400 hurdles at age 14, which ranked her number five among all Americans.
 Scholarship money she won in the Colgate Games kept her in St Angela Hall Academy.
 She lowered her time to 58.31 while in high school.
 She briefly attended the University of Arizona, but ended up running for California State University, Los Angeles (at the same time as the Howard sisters).
 In addition to some very fast relays with the sisters, she still holds the school record in the 400 hurdles.
 She was elected into the CSULA Athletic Hall of Fame in 2007.

 Starting in 1982, she represented Jamaica in international competition, until 1987, removing her name from the American rankings list.
 At the 1984 Los Angeles Olympics, she finished eighth in the 400 m hurdles final in a sub-par race, the first time the event was held in the Olympics.

 Farmer was ranked in the world's top ten for the 400 m hurdles for the first time in 1987.
 In July of that year, she ran 54.59 to win a silver medal at the Pan American Games in Indianapolis behind Judi Brown-King.
 Then in September at the World Championships in Rome, she finished fourth in the final in 54.38, only 0.07 from a medal.

 After marrying David Patrick and hyphenating her name, Farmer-Patrick began competing for the US in 1988 and attempted to qualify for the US Olympic team for Seoul, but was disqualified in her semi-final at the US Olympic trials for inadvertently running out of her lane.
 Having dual citizenship, she had the option to run for Jamaica, but by switching to the US, some Jamaican newspapers had branded her as a traitor.
 Her appeal to the Jamaican Federation went unanswered.